 B.S.
 Secondary Education and History, Southern Connecticut State University

-In addition to her primary duties as the administrative assistant to the Director of Admissions, receptionist, and print shop coordinator, Ms. Orser also serves as a dorm aide and coach, and as the advisor for the student leadership and yearbook clubs.
+In addition to her primary duties as the administrative assistant to the Director of Admissions, receptionist, and print shop coordinator, Miss Orser also serves as the advisor for the yearbook.

 firstname.lastname@example.org | ext.
 220